Clonidine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - HSA funds

-After rehab, you may continue your treatment for clonidine addiction by enrolling in a continuing care program like sober living or aftercare.
-These types of programs are designed to help people in early recovery establish a sober support system outside of rehab and gradually transition back into “everyday life.”
+After rehab, you may continue your clonidine treatment by enrolling in a continuing care program like sober living or aftercare.
+These types of clonidine treatment programs are designed to help people in early recovery establish a sober support system outside of rehab and gradually transition back into “everyday life.”

 Sober Living Programs

-Sober living programs are a great resource for anyone who is newly sober and looking for support.
+Sober living programs are a great resource for anyone who is newly sober and looking for support after completing the beginning stages of clonidine treatment, like detox or rehab.
 Sober living houses may be residential homes or apartment complexes and offer drug-free, safe, and supportive living environments for people in recovery.
 They are generally gender-specific and provide recovery support services in addition to safe living spaces.

 Many sober living homes provide some or all of the following recovery support services, which are particularly advantageous for people who have recently completed rehab or need help getting back on track after a relapse: